aingelmo/aingelmo/README.md

 ## I'm an economist truly passionate about data science

-* 🌱 I'm always learning to code faster and better focusing on best practices
+* 🌱 Always learning to code faster and better focusing on best practices
-* ⚙️ I'm currently working of building the best personal portfolio I can
+* ⚙️ Currently working of building the best personal portfolio I can
 * 👾 In my free time, I love to play video games and do sports

 ### Connect with me